Dekr0/Dekr0/tomd.md

 - Trim unnecessary instructions
 - Cached in as much computation from backend for the UI while slowly reworking the backend.
+- The memory usage doesn't seems right.
+Without any active loaded archive, it sit around 70 ~ 90 MB.
+  - The original implementation with Tkinter is only around 32 MB.
+- The memory doesn't immedately released when a bank file explorer is closed.
+Especially, when loading archive such as `weapon_superearth` and closing it after uses, the collection does not happen unless another few instances of large archives are opened.
+  - This issue exists in the implementation with Tkinter as well.
+- High GPU usage (Idle is at 12%).

 ### UI Styling